 Description: A rebated rim, short magnum-cased .308-caliber cartridge with a case length of only 2.10 inch.

-History: This round was developed in the early 2000s by the Winchester company in an effort to duplicate the ballistics of the .300 Winchester Magnum in a shorter, lighter rifle platform.
+History: This round was developed in the early 2000s by the Winchester company with the aim of replicating the ballistics of the .300 Winchester Magnum in a shorter and lighter rifle platform.

 Applications: hunting large game